-Launched in 1999 as an instrument to improve the situation of the poor in low-income developing countries, PRSPs represent different strategic intentions such as: a policy device to achieve poverty reduction through social inclusion; a framework to coordinate bilateral and multilateral development assistance; and a driver to integrate low-income countries into the global financial and trade architecture (Craig and Porter, 2003).
+Launched in 1999 as an instrument to improve the situation of the poor in low-income developing countries, PRSPs represent different strategic intentions such as: a policy device to achieve poverty reduction through social inclusion; a framework to coordinate bilateral and multilateral development assistance; and a driver to integrate low-income countries into the global financial and trade architecture (Craig and Porter, 2004).

-Six core principles are to be adhered to in the preparation of PRSPs (World Bank/IMF, 1999 and 2002).
+There are six core principles that are to be adhered to in the preparation of PRSPs (World Bank/IMF, 1999 and 2002b).
 These stipulate that PRSPs should be:

-• Country-driven: promoting national ownership by involving broad-based participation of civil society;
+Country-driven: promoting national ownership by involving broad-based participation of civil society;

-- Result-oriented: setting goals for poverty reduction which are tangible and monitorable outcomes, for instance, universal primary education; - Comprehensive: stressing the need for integrating macroeconomic, structural, sectoral and social elements, and aimed at ensuring that policies in these areas are consistent with the goal of poverty reduction; - Participatory: requiring that all stakeholders in the country participate actively in the process of choosing poverty reduction strategies in a transparent manner; - Partnership-oriented: involving coordinated participation of development partners such as the beneficiary government, the domestic stakeholders and external donors; - Informed by a long-term perspective: reforming institutions and building capacity.
+Result-oriented: setting goals for poverty reduction which are tangible and monitorable outcomes, for instance, universal primary education;

+Comprehensive: stressing the need for integrating macroeconomic, structural, sectoral and social elements, and aimed at ensuring that policies in these areas are consistent with the goal of poverty reduction;

+Participatory: requiring that all stakeholders in the country participate actively in the process of choosing poverty reduction strategies in a transparent manner;

+Partnership-oriented: involving coordinated participation of development partners such as the beneficiary government, the domestic stakeholders and external donors;

+Informed by along-term perspective: reforming institutions and building capacity.

 Poverty Reduction Strategy Papers are to provide the basis for assistance from the World Bank and the IMF as well as debt relief under the HIPC initiative.
 Initially, Joint Staff Assessments (JSAs) provided the ground for recommendations made to the Bank and the IMF regarding specific country PRSPs.
 However, after the 2004 PRSP progress review (World Bank/IMF, 2004), the Joint Staff Assessment was replaced by a Joint Staff Advisory Note (JSAN).
 Unlike Joint Staff Assessments, Joint Staff Advisory Notes do not have a final paragraph recommending that the Fund and Bank Boards take the presented assessment as a satisfactory basis for concessional lending.
-According to the World Bank, this change was introduced 'to help address the perception that Washington "signs off" on a country's PRS; to enhance the candor and focus of staffs' feedback on a country's PRS; to increase transparency in how Bank and Fund concessional assistance is aligned with a country's PRS, and to encourage better alignment of the PRS process with existing domestic processes'1.
-In any case, to use the World Bank own words, these modifications 'do not change the fundamental underpinnings of the PRS initiative'2 and the policy matrix supposed to inspire the autonomous development of national poverty reduction strategies - matrix which is summarized in the 2002 PRSP Sourcebook (World Bank/IMF 2002b) - remain intact.
+According to the World Bank, this change was introduced "to help address the perception that Washington 'signs off' on a country's PRS; to enhance the candor and focus of staffs' feedback on a country's PRS; to increase transparency in how Bank and Fund concessional assistance is aligned with a country's PRS, and to encourage better alignment of the PRS process with existing domestic processes" (IMF/World Bank; 2005, p2).
+In any case, to use the World Bank own words, these modifications 'do not change the fundamental underpinnings of the PRS initiative' (IMF/World Bank, 2005, p3) and the policy matrix supposed to inspire the autonomous development of national poverty reduction strategies - matrix which is summarized in the 2002 PRSP Sourcebook (World Bank/IMF 2002b) - remain intact.

 The PRSPs' key point of departure from other development instruments previously supported by the Bretton Woods Institutions is a strong emphasis on the centrality of national ownership along with extensive civil society participation.
-Recipient countries are - at least at the level of stated principles - encouraged to take 'the driver seat in